SaberYoun6/class-stuff-/homework/day1.md

-All homework assignment will be included in this folder
+# All homework assignment will be included in this folder
+day1. was to get the protocter my github /& rename my github